- The League of Legends crashes are annoying, and they can be caused by problematic drivers and DirectX issues.

 - Wait for Vertical Sync: Unchecked

-As always, if you’ve come across other solutions to fix League of Legends crashes, feel free to list the troubleshooting steps in the comment section below.
+As always, if you’ve come across other solutions to fix League of Legends crashes on PC, feel free to list the troubleshooting steps in the comment section below.